Understanding and Including Children with Autism

 We spoke to the leadership team at Guardian Roseville regarding the best approach for ASD children within the Centre.

 What is the general process if and when you think a child is showing signs of Autism?

 We would begin by making observations and notes on behaviour or actions that are causing us concern.
-I would have a discussion with all educators who have knowledge of this child.
+We would instigate a discussion with all Educators who have knowledge of this child.

-After our team meeting I would have a discussion with the child’s family to get an idea of how they feel about the behaviours or our concerns.
-Normally they have had the same worries and are relieved that we have brought it up.
+After our team meeting, there would be a discussion with the child’s family to get an idea of how they feel about the behaviours, or our concerns.
+Normally, they have had the same worries and are relieved that we have brought it up.

 We would then get the family’s permission to call our inclusion support person in to observe the child and give us some input on how best to move forward.
 If necessary, we would suggest that the child be seen by a paediatrician for guidance and potential diagnosis.
 We cannot get funding for a support educator without a diagnosis.

 How do you and your team go about enriching the learning experience of ASD children?